Scissor Lift Hire

 - Perform regular checks & maintenance.

-You can read more about MEWP health and safety with the HSE mobile elevating work platforms guidance page.
+You can read more about MEWP health and safety at HSE mobile elevating work platforms guidance.

 Diesel Scissor Lifts

-Diesel scissor lifts are designed for external use.
-As the fumes produced by the engine can be harmful, these scissor lifts are not suitable for use indoors or in enclosed spaces.
+Diesel scissor lifts are for external use.
+As the fumes produced by the engine can be harmful, they are not suitable for use indoors or in enclosed spaces.
 The diesel engine provides more power, so these scissor lifts are better equipped for travelling across roads and uneven surfaces.
-We also have rough terrain scissor lifts available, with more robust tyres and better positive traction and gradeability - ideal for construction sites.
+We also have rough terrain scissor lifts available.
+They have more robust tyres and better positive traction and gradeability - ideal for construction sites.

 You do not need a licence for operating access equipment.
-However, for employees and contractors, the health and safety legislation for height regulations 2005 states that all operatives using MEWP equipment must be competent and trained via a recognised scheme.
-You can find IPAF (International Powered Access Federation) training courses for static vertical, mobile verticle, push around vertical equipment and more at ipaf.org.
+But, for employees and contractors, the health and safety legislation for height regulations 2005 states that all operatives using MEWP equipment must be competent and trained via a recognised scheme.
+You can find IPAF (International Powered Access Federation) training courses for static vertical, mobile vertical, push around vertical equipment and more at ipaf.org.